Urban Design as a Career

 We are all urban designers now

-The multi-professional nature of urban design is reflected in the Urban Design Alliance (UDAL).
-This brings together most of the built environment professional bodies and some associated organisations.
+The multi-professional nature of urban design was reflected in the Urban Design Alliance (UDAL).
+This brought together most of the built environment professional bodies and some associated organisations.
 They recognise that all their members are, to some extent at least, urban designers, as their work shapes the built environment.
-UDAL sees its role as being to encourage closer collaboration between professions in their working lives and between their professional institutes.
+UDAL saw its role as being to encourage closer collaboration between professions in their working lives and between their professional institutes.
+The Place Alliance formed in 2014 continues this work.

 Designing for an unpredictable future